VUEngine/VUEngine-Platformer-Demo/readme.txt

 Description:

-	Platform demo of a game created using the vbJaEngine to show off some of the engine's capabilities.
+	Platform demo of a game created using the VBJaEngine to show off some of the engine's capabilities.